CSB-book/CSB/python/installation/install.md

-# Installing `jupyter notebook`
+# Installing `Python` and `jupyter notebook` via the `Anaconda` package manager

 ## All systems
-If you are starting from scratch, the simplest option is to install the package management system [Anaconda](https://www.continuum.io/downloads), choosing the version of `Python 3.5` for your operating system.
-Once you downloaded Anaconda:
+Install the package management system [Anaconda](https://www.anaconda.com/download/) and chose the version of `Python 3.6` for your operating system.
+Once you downloaded Anaconda follow the instructions according to your operating system:

 ### Linux

 Open a terminal, go to the place where you downloaded anaconda (by default `home/yourname/Downloads`) and type:

 ```
-bash Anaconda3-4.2.0-Linux-x86_64.sh
+bash Anaconda3-5.0.1-Linux-x86_64.sh
 ```

-(substitute the right filename in case you downloaded a different version).
+(substitute the correct filename).
 Just accept the default values for all the questions during the installation.
 Close the terminal and restart it.
 Then type

 ```
 conda install jupyter